Run Perl inside of your FlowsRun Perl inside of your Flows

-Run Perl code inside of your flow.
+Run Perl code directly inside of your Flows and generate outputs.

 There isn't an official Perl plugin but we can use the Shell Commands task to execute arbitrary commands inside of a Docker container.
 We can also specify a container image that contains the necessary libraries to run the specific programming language.